-Identity and website for a printmaking studio, created to reflect the artistic process of printing.
+Identity system for a printmaking studio, created to reflect the artistic process of printing.
 The project included one primary wordmark with two accompanying logos inspired by the studio’s work.
 All print assets live on translucent paper, alluding to the use of tracing paper for transferring drawings.

-Invitation and identity created for the Jewish Museum’s 37th Annual Purim Ball.
+Invitation created for the Jewish Museum’s 37th Annual Purim Ball.
 This year’s theme was loosley related to the museum’s exhibition, The Sassoons, a collection of art and objects collected by the Sassoon family.
-The invitation took inspiration from mizrahs—a paper cut typically placed on the eastern walls of homes or synagogues to indicate the direction of worship—from the museum’s collection.
+The lasercut pocket and illustrations took inspiration from mizrahs in the museum’s collection.

 Souvenirs in Space 2020

 Souvenirs in Space is an exploration of place, identity, and nostalgia, as named on the booklet’s cover.
 This saddle-stitch book brings together a range of artwork across painting, photography, and printmaking, separated by series and accompanied by text on the ideas and themes of each series.

 Booklet designed for PopShift Summit, a virtual event in 2020 to provide participants with a tangible and memorable element of the event, during a very digital-heavy time.
 The event brought television writers and showrunners together to discuss creating a more inclusive and intersectional future for the entertainment industry.